samuelstevens/personal-website/writing/optimizing-python-code-with-ctypes.md

 mapped = [myfunc(value) in originallist]
 ```

-## `ctypes`
+## The Main Event: `ctypes`

 [`ctypes`](https://docs.python.org/3/library/ctypes.html) is a module that allows you to communicate with C code from your Python code without using `subprocess` or similar modules to run another process from the CLI.

 There are two parts: compiling your C code to be loaded as a shared object, and setting up the data structures in your Python code to map to C-types.